Updates, commentary, training and advice on immigration and asylum law

 Certificate of sponsorship

-A certificate of sponsorship, or CoS, is issued by approved sponsors to workers they wish to hire.
-The worker then uses the CoS to apply for their Skilled Worker visa.
+A certificate of sponsorship is issued by approved sponsors to workers they wish to hire.
+The worker then uses the certificate to apply for their skilled worker visa.

 This is essentially a tax levied on businesses for employing foreign workers.

-For a small or charitable sponsor, the Immigration Skills Charge is £364 for the first year and £182 for each additional six months.
-So the cost of sponsoring someone for five years would be £1,820.
+For a small or charitable sponsor, the immigration skills charge is currently £364 for the first year and £182 for each additional six months.
+So the cost of sponsoring someone for five years is £1,820.

 For a medium or large sponsor, the charge is £1,000 for the first year and £500 for each additional six months.
-The cost of sponsoring someone for five years would be £5,000.
+The cost of sponsoring someone for five years is £5,000.

 Visa application fee

 Then there is the headline visa application fee.
-Someone applying from outside the UK for a Skilled Worker visa is charged:
+Someone applying from outside the UK for a skilled worker visa is currently charged:

-• visa up to three years in a non-immigration salary list occupation (previously known as the shortage occupation): £719
+• visa up to three years in a non-immigration salary list occupation: £769

-• visa for more than years in an immigration salary list occupation: £1,084
+• visa for more than three years in an immigration salary list occupation: £1,160

 The exact fee can vary, for example if the person is applying from inside the UK.
 More details are here.